SCooL24/SCooL24.github.io/location/index.md

 The meeting will be held at the premises of <a href="https://www.ru.is/">Reykjavik University</a> (map below), close to the city center of Reykjavik (Iceland), hosted by the <a href = "http://icetcs.ru.is/">ICE-TCS research center</a> of the Department of Computer Science.

-## No entry restrictions due to Covid

-Iceland lifted all entry restrictions related to Covid.
-Since the situation might still evolve, visit <a href = "https://island.is/en/p/entry">island.is</a> to get the latest instructions.

-You can check <a href = "https://covid.is/english">covid.is</a> for the current Covid situation in Iceland.

 ## Accommodation